 - Have average annual revenue of less than $1 million

 - Do not otherwise qualify for the Employee Retention Credit for a partial suspension or significant decline of receipts

 Such businesses can claim up to $50,000 in credits in each Q3 and Q4 2021 for a potential $100,000 credit for the year.
 The other is Severely Distressed Businesses, in which an employer whose gross receipts are less than 10 percent of receipts compared to the same quarter in 2019 may treat all wages paid to employees as qualified wages, even if it was a “large employer” for Employee Retention Credit purposes in 2020 or the first two quarters of 2021.

 A healthcare provider organization must, like other businesses, meet at least one of two criteria to participate in the Employee Retention Credit program in 2021.
 The first is if they fully or partially suspend operation due to government orders limiting commerce, travel or group meetings as a result of COVID-19.
-The second occurs if they experience at least a 20 percent decline in gross receipts during the calendar quarter compared to the same quarter in 2019 (or 2020 if their company did not exist at the start of such quarter in 2019).
+The second occurs if they experience at least a 20 percent decline in gross receipts during the calendar quarter compared to the same quarter in 2019 (or 2020 if their company did not exist at the start of such a quarter in 2019).

 How to Claim the Employee Retention Credit